Haskovo: Modern era

 Haskovo was part of Eastern Rumelia from 1878–1885, and was then incorporated into the autonomous Principality of Bulgaria, which declared full independence from the Ottoman Empire in 1908.
 It was renamed Haskovo after Bulgarian independence.

 After the liberation from Ottoman rule in 1878, the Haskovo region became popular for high-quality tobacco production.
 However, presently there is no cigarette production in the region anymore after the once big Tobacco company "Haskovo-BT" closed in 2005.
 Currently, the biggest enterprises produce food, machinery, and textiles.

 Population

 The population of Haskovo was 14,191 in 1887.
 Since then it started growing decade by decade, mostly because of the migrants from the rural areas and the surrounding smaller towns.
-It reached its peak in the period 1987–1991, when the population exceeded 90,000.

-In December 2017, Haskovo's population was 71,214 people within the city limits.
+It reached its peak in the period 1987–1991, when the population exceeded 90,000.In December 2017, Haskovo's population was 71,214 people within the city limits.
 The Haskovo Municipality, with the legally affiliated adjacent villages, had a population of 87,780.

 Ethnic and religious composition

-According to the latest 2011 census data, the individuals declared their ethnic identity were distributed as follows:
+According to the 2011 census data, the individuals declared their ethnic identity were distributed as follows: